kata-containers/kata-containers/svc-mesh/service-mesh.md

 ## How they work

-Istio and Conduit both rely on the same model, where they run controller applications in the control plane, and inject a proxy as a sidecar inside the pod running the service.
+Istio and Linkerd both rely on the same model, where they run controller applications in the control plane, and inject a proxy as a sidecar inside the pod running the service.
 The proxy registers in the control plane as a first step, and it constantly sends different sorts of information about